Debt Management

 How to Build a Realistic Debt Payoff Plan

-Choosing a strategy is only part of the picture.
-A debt payoff plan needs to work inside your actual budget — which means knowing how much extra you can realistically put toward debt each month.
+Choosing a strategy is only the start.
+Your debt payoff plan has to fit inside your actual budget, which means knowing how much extra you can realistically put toward debt each month.

-Start by reviewing your spending and identifying where money is going.
-Even freeing up a modest amount each month makes a real difference over time — especially if you apply it consistently and don't take on new debt in the meantime.
+Start by reviewing your spending and figuring out where money is going.
+Even freeing up a modest amount each month makes a real difference over time, especially if you stay consistent and don't take on new debt.

-Applying windfalls directly to debt, tax refunds, bonuses, cash gifts, can make a noticeable dent.
-Cutting subscriptions you rarely use and putting that money toward debt also moves the timeline.
+Tax refunds, bonuses, and cash gifts can make a noticeable dent if you apply them directly to debt.
+Cutting subscriptions you don't use helps too.
 Even a small amount of side income directed entirely at debt can shorten payoff by months.

-Debt payoff is also closely tied to your overall budget and how you build financial systems that make it automatic.
-The General Principles section of the FP4YA Guide covers budgeting tools that make this easier, and the podcast has several episodes specifically on getting your spending under control.
+Debt payoff is also tied to your overall budget and building systems that make it automatic.
+The General Principles section of the FP4YA Guide covers budgeting tools that help, and the podcast has episodes on getting your spending under control.

 Go deeper on the podcast